 TEACHING FELLOWS TFs are here to help you learn and to help me to evaluate your learning.
-They will teach lab sections, grade papers and exams, hold office hours for you, and respond to brief questions sent via email.
+They will teach lab sections, grade papers and exams, hold office hours for you, and respond to brief questions on the Canvas Discussion or sent via email.
 If you cannot make their scheduled office hours, email them to work out an alternative appointment.
+NAME